rktvpr/readMe-Generator/README.md

 [Github Repository](https://github.com/rktvpr/readMe-Generator)
 [Usage Video](https://drive.google.com/file/d/19ze4uK47zdMq2k3B-mqCnlS0w7qSL7uy/view?usp=sharing)
 # Description
-This application is designed to generate a custom readMe file to the user by answering questions pertaining to the readMe
+This application is designed to generate a custom readMe file to the user by answering questions pertaining to the readMe.
+I learned how to use inquirer to write MD docs and how to start using Node.js and helped me become more familliar with the terminal.

 # Installation
 Inquirer is required to run this program